Information regarding browser or device support

 Mark Steber

-An extension gives you more time to file your taxes, but they’re not for everyone.
+A tax extension gives you more time to file your tax return, but they’re not for everyone.
 Make sure you know what an extension does—and does not—do for you.

 Does an extension give me more time to pay my taxes?